VanLaser/analog-controls-for-armored-core-ps2/README.md

 The mod includes an extra 'Purge' modifier button, _functional with **any** custom keymap_ , by adding into the game the formally unused PSP MUSIC_NOTE button:

 - for _Armored Core 3 Portable_ and _Silent Line Portable_: pressing this modifier button will send the "_strafe left/strafe right/look up/look down_" combo (no matter how the buttons are mapped in-game), which means the user only needs an extra button pressed (_weapon change_, _toggle extension_ or _left weapon_ - again taking into account the in-game button mapping), in order to specify what weapon/part has to be purged.
 - for _Armored Core: Last Raven Portable_: pressing the purge modifier button will act as intended, but without sending the 4 buttons combo mentioned above (a special flag is used instead); the user similarly only needs an extra button pressed (_right weapon_, _toggle extension_ or _left weapon_) to specify what to purge.
 Explicitely sending the normal combo "_strafe left/strafe right/look up/look down_" will work as before (but only when the in-game keymap allows it).

 An extra key or controller button has to be mapped in the PPSSPP emulator to the PSP MUSIC_NOTE button, so that its value can be actually sent into the game, to act as 'Purge' modifier.
 For example (mapped to R2):

 ![purge-mod](https://github.com/VanLaser/analog-controls-for-armored-core-ps2/assets/8756008/d50d167e-fa8d-455a-ae84-8fbfda6f63c9)

+An exception to this is _Armored Core: FFI Portable (Japan)_: purging doesn't need any new buttons, the default method should still work (D-PAD UP + button used to sellect what part/weapon to purge, according to user button mapping).

 #### Notes